 Nearly half didn’t know

-If presbytery has a clear vision for dismantling structural racism (49%)
+If Presbytery has a clear vision for dismantling structural racism (49%)

-If there is enough discussion at presbytery meetings to understand all sides of an issue before voting (47%)
+If there is enough discussion at Presbytery meetings to understand all sides of an issue before voting (47%)

 Survey Demographic Results

 Sixty five percent of the respondents identified as either a ruling or teaching elder.
 Another 21% listed their primary identity as a member of a congregation or a new worshipping community.
 Eight percent identified as commissioned ruling elder/lay pastors, while 3% are candidates for ordination.
 The 3% shown as “other” below include several roles that are small.
-This includes presbytery staff, deacons, clerks of session, or staff at a congregation.
-Twenty-seven people identified themselves as voting commissioner to the presbytery, in addition to other roles (e.g., ruling elder).
+This includes Presbytery staff, deacons, clerks of session, or staff at a congregation.
+Twenty-seven people identified themselves as voting commissioner to the Presbytery, in addition to other roles (e.g., ruling elder).